Art for Social Change Competition and Showcase

 - Submissions that address contemporary issues of inequality and injustice at the local, national, or global level.

 - Submissions that foster an inclusive community at WSU (must be specific to WSU).

 - Community Outreach (Open to K-12 students in Whitman County, Pullman Community College students and Pullman community members)

 - Submissions that build bridges between WSU (or the WSU community and individuals) and other communities.

 Submissions will be evaluated on the following criteria:

 Showcase and Awards Reception

-Winners will be announced and presented with awards at the Art for Social Change Competition Showcase at 4:00 p.m. on February 21, 2019 in Gallery 3 in the Fine Arts Building on the WSU Pullman campus.
+Winners are announced and presented with awards every year at the Art for Social Change Competition Showcase.
+The next showcase will be held in February 2023 in the WSU Fine Arts Center.

-The event will be hosted by the School of Languages, Cultures, and Race.
-All submissions will be featured and available for viewing at the showcase and reception.
-View the showcase and awards reception in our Art for Social Change Showcase album.
+The event is hosted by the School of Languages, Cultures, and Race.
+All submissions are featured and available for viewing at the showcase and reception.